 We’ve been saying that the real estate bubble will soon pop.
 But there’s a difference between a bubble popping and a steady froth.
 It’s important to know which is which.
 If everyone buys houses at a fever pitch, you’re probably dealing with a bubble.

 Avoid, avoid, avoid a bubble if you ever get the feeling that the market is overhyped.

-We think yields may start to rise and become more attractive again because of New York’s 2019 passage of the Housing Stability and Tenant Protection Act of 2019, which swings the balance of power heavily in favor of tenants.
+We think yields may rise and become more attractive again because of New York’s 2019 passage of the Housing Stability and Tenant Protection Act of 2019, which heavily swings the balance of power in favor of tenants.
 While there certainly are unscrupulous slumlords out there, the media often ignores stories of nightmare tenants who take advantage of small-time property investors who often don’t know the city’s myriad of rental regulations as well as they do.

-Any city dealing with a significant problem is a place where you will have a hard time selling real estate at a profit.
-Bad towns tend to have a lot of different reasons for the mass flights that they have inside.
+Any city dealing with a significant problem is where you will have a hard time selling real estate at a profit.
+Bad towns tend to have a lot of different reasons for the mass flights they have inside.
 The most common reasons for a significant plunge in values include:

-Housing prices are not always going up but property taxes do.
+Housing prices are not always going up, but property taxes do.
 The housing market can be tricky in that regard.
-It can be as crowded as the stock market and everyone can be looking to bid on the same rental property.
-With the right level of analysis, and due diligence, a home purchase can be a good investment and the best financial decision in your life.
+It can be as crowded as the stock market, and everyone can be looking to bid on the exact rental property.
+With the correct analysis and due diligence level, a home purchase can be a good investment and the best financial decision.

-Owning a house can be an excellent investment, as long as you think ahead and plan accordingly.
+Owning a house can be an excellent investment if you think ahead and plan accordingly.
 The key to remember is that the home you live in may be more of a purchase you want to make than a purchase that acts as an investment.

 That said, everyone has a different lifestyle that owning or renting can provide.
 If you aren’t sure whether you should buy a house, it may be time to ask a real estate agent.